IMG_2351.jpg

 One day, we’ll do a post on the best coin wallets on Amazon.
 However, that day is not today.

 Video games, vending machines, and train ticket kiosks all take coins, which is why it’s useful to have them around.
-And if you’re some sort of sicko who wants to subject yourself to Pachinko, you’ll need coins to do that as well.
+And if you’re some sort of sicko who wants to subject yourself to pachinko, you’ll need coins to do that as well.
 Most of these situations, you can also use paper money, which we’ll cover in the next installment.
 But hopefully I’ve hammered home the idea that you should plan ahead to use a lot of cash in Japan, and that you’ll likely be carrying around a pocket full of change at all times.

 Let’s examine the various coin denominations, how much they’re worth, and their uses.

-Types of Coins in Japan
+Types of coins in Japan

 The big gold one is the 500-yen coin.
 This is the one you want to hold onto.
 A yen is worth a little bit less than a penny, but for simplicity’s sake, I think of 100 yen as 1 dollar.
 That means this is a five-dollar coin.
 You’ll want to make sure you don’t lose track of these since their value can add up.